 Ok, great, that being said, they need to fix it.
 It is an ADA issue for them.

-Special needs playgrounds are all the rage right now.
-Many communities are putting them in as they understand the value of play and socialization and how it excludes and segregates our kids when they cannot participate.
+Accessible playgrounds are all the rage right now.
+Many communities are putting them in as they understand the value of play and socialization.
+And, how it excludes and segregates our kids when they cannot participate.
 But those projects are a huge undertaking.
-Play is valuable and recreation and being able to recreate and socialize are components of IEPs.
+Play is valuable.
+Recreation and being able to recreate and socialize are components of IEPs.
 If your son has socialization goals or gross motor/PT goals on his IEP, I would ask the team how he can work on those during recess if he cannot access the playground.